Star Wars Episode I: Racer

-We're really sorry for the inconvenience, but please disable your ad-blocker, thanks!
+We're really sorry for the inconvenience, but please would you disable your ad-blocker?
 Our adverts are relevant and non-intrusive, they won't spoil your enjoyment of the site.
+Thank you in advance!

 "Why are you doing this?" - Frankly we're struggling to make ends meet here especially since the site got more popular.
 The only way we can think to cover our costs is to run ads, but if so many of you keep blocking them...

 "But I never click ads!" - Doesn't matter, you should only click them if they interest you.
 We get paid based on the number of views AND the number of clicks.

 "You ruined the site!!!1!
 I want to send you hate mail!!" - Sure, click here.